nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 *A Pull Request is when one GitHub user asks another GitHub user to accept code into their repo; "I hereby request that you pull this code".
-A pull request will sit there until it is merged (accepted), modified, or closed (the repo owner decided that they didn't want the code).*
+A pull request exists until it is merged (accepted), modified, or closed ("no thanks") by the repo owner.*

+So you have created a branch, worked on some code, committed the code to your branch, and synchronized *your* local repo with *your* fork of the project on GitHub.
+You've communicated with the Great!
+If you're happy with the code and you think it's ready to submit for consideration to the main project repo, then you have a bit of work to do.

+First, you have to do a bit of research on the project.
+Many projects